-The legislature established an incentive program for consumers who install PV and solar thermal systems using solar modules and collectors certified as manufactured in Minnesota.
-The program will be developed and administered by the Department of Commerce with an annual budget of up to $15 million for ten years, including $250,000 per year for solar thermal rebates.
-The program will be funded with 5% of each public utility’s total annual Conservation Improvement Program (CIP) budget.
-The Xcel Renewable Development Fund will supplement this amount to bring the total incentives available to $15 million per year available to public electric utility customers.
+The Minnesota legislature established a solar photovoltaic (PV) and solar thermal incentive program for consumers who install PV and solar thermal systems using solar modules and collectors certified as manufactured in Minnesota.
+The program is administered by the Department of Commerce with an annual budget of up to $15 million for ten years, including $250,000 per year for solar thermal rebates.
+The program is funded with 5% of each public electric utility’s total annual Conservation Improvement Program (CIP) budget.
+The Xcel Renewable Development Fund supplements this amount to bring the total incentives available to $15 million per year available to public electric utility customers.